 When I saw a naturopath locally, she recommended cutting table sugar for sure and reducing sweeteners as much as possible, but also nixing not only refined grains, but all flours for a while.
 In other words, I could have oatmeal or brown rice, but not something made of brown rice flour or whole wheat bread.
 She didn’t think omitting fruit was all that important, so I didn’t worry about it.

 This step was the lowest priority, for whatever reason, for me.
 That doesn’t mean it should be that way for others, or even that I made the best choice.

 Step Two: Kill Shots

 Along with keeping the yeast organisms in a hungry, weakened state, you need to throw some grenades and gunfire at them as well, in the form of anti-fungals.
-I had been treating the nastiness on the back of my neck for some weeks with lavender and tea tree essential oils in a base of coconut oil, and I was disappointed that it wasn’t seeming to work.
+I had been treating the nastiness on the back of my neck for some weeks with lavender and tea tree essential oils in a base of coconut oil (use the code STEWARDSHIP for 10% off at that site!), and I was disappointed that it wasn’t seeming to work.

 Dr. Kathryn explained one of the more fascinating facts I learned that day (my paraphrase, since I lost all my notes somehow, arg):

 The candida is always changing as it reproduces, and it quite quickly becomes resistant to whatever you’re using to kill it.
 So if you already eat a lot of garlic, garlic might not be an effective defense for you.
 After 7-10 days of using a certain essential oil, you need to switch to another one or some herbal remedy in order to keep one step ahead of the candida yeast.

 To get the upper hand in this battle, I used the following externally to fight candida on the skin: